locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 You'll need to create:

 - The combination of videos, sound and documents that will be used together to complete the activity
-- A Microsoft Teams post that advertises your professional development activity to the class
+- A discussion forum post that advertises your professional development activity to the class

-You'll share these on Teams when you're ready to deliver.
+You'll share these in our discussion forum when you're ready to deliver.

 ### Step 4: Share your training materials with the class